Mary P. Koss: Career

 On the issue of male victims of rape, Koss has written: "Although consideration of male victims is within the scope of the legal statutes, it is important to restrict the term rape to instances where male victims were penetrated by offenders.
 It is inappropriate to consider as a rape victim a man who engages in unwanted sexual intercourse with a woman."
 (Koss 1993 pp 206–207).
 Elsewhere, she has argued that it is impossible for a woman to rape a man: "How would [a man being raped by a woman] happen… how would that happen by force or threat of force or when the victim is unable to consent?
 How does that happen?", adding that she would describe this as "unwanted contact".

 Koss was offered a faculty position in the Department of Psychiatry at the University of Arizona in 1987 and later transferred to the Mel and Enid Zuckerman College of Public Health in the Division of Health Promotion Sciences.
 Koss has been at the University of Arizona for 27 years, earning tenure in 1988 and designation Regents' Professor in November 2006.

-In her academic career, Koss has published close to 300 works on violence against women, including 145 peer-reviewed scientific articles as well as books, book chapters, and briefs.
+Koss has published close to 300 works on violence against women, including 145 peer-reviewed scientific articles as well as books, book chapters, and briefs.
 Her work has been cited over 41,000 times.
 In addition to the Ms. Study, Koss has led 10 other federally funded research projects.
 Koss is globally recognized and has been invited as a panelist and speaker to multiple conferences held by the National Institute of Mental Health, the National Coalition for Women's Mental Health, the National Institute of Justice, and others.
 She has also been a consultant and reviewer for organizations such as the American Psychiatric Association, American Psychological Association, World Bank, the Centers for Disease Control and Prevention, the United States Department of Justice, the World Health Organization, and others.
 Koss is a Life Member of the American Psychological Association since 1976.

-Observations on her career

-Numerous scholars and professionals have commented on the lasting impact of Dr. Koss's work.
-Issacs (2020), in Psychology's Feminist Voices, recognized her contributions to feminist psychology, noting her pioneering research on sexual violence and its long-term societal impacts (Issacs, 2020).

-Rutherford (2011, 2017) has extensively examined the historical and social significance of Dr. Koss's research.
-In a 2017 article, Rutherford discussed the ontological politics of sexual assault and how Koss's feminist social science shaped modern discourse on rape and gender-based violence (Rutherford, 2017).
-Dzur (2020) praised Dr. Koss's groundbreaking work in restorative justice, particularly her focus on addressing the needs of both survivors and perpetrators in a more victim-centered process.
-In a detailed interview, Dzur highlighted how Dr. Koss has influenced the conversation about alternatives to traditional punitive systems of justice (Dzur, 2020).